escuderoemanuel/KittenApp/doc.md

       plugins: [react()],
       });

-12. En el archivo main.js:
+12. In the file main.js:

-    - import { createRoot } from 'react-dom/ client';
+    - import { createRoot a} from 'react-dom/ client';

     - const root = createRoot(document.getElementById('app'));
       root.render(<h1>Hello World!</h1>);

-13. Antes del 'npm run dev' hay que convertir el archivo main.js en main.jsx y también cambiar el nombre a main.jsx en el archivo index.html, porque el plugin de vite no está preparado para transpilar js
+13. Convert the file 'main.js' in 'main.jsx' and change the name in the file 'index.html', because the Vite plugin is not prepared to transpile JS code.

-14. Correr aplicación 'npm run dev'
+14. Start/run application 'npm run dev'

-15. npm install standard \_d => Para instalar eslintConfig
+15. npm install standard \_d => for install eslintConfig

-16. en el package.json, agregar
+16. In the package.json, add
     "eslintConfig": {
     "extends": "./node_modules/standard/eslintrc.json"
     }